Map is courtesy of Jeff's Maps -- our route is marked in blue.

 By 8:30, these clouds had turned dark and we could see flashes of white, and then eventually orange and purply light illuminating the sky.
 It was quite a show.
 A flash would occur every few seconds coming in from the southwest and eventually move over the mountain.
 We couldn't hear any thunder at first, so we just sat back and watched this wonderful display of natural fireworks.
 In fact, I was so enthralled with the view that I completely forgot to pull out my camera and get some footage of it.
 I think it was because it was getting dark and I was more concerned with trying to determine if the storm was heading our way or not.
 Then, we started hearing the thunder and we knew it was getting closer.

 We quickly got our dinner gear cleaned and packed up in the barrel.
 I made sure the tarp over my hammock was secure.
 It was quite an amazing sight to see the storm hit the norhtwestern part of the lake first.
-We could see the sheets of rain and wind gusts over the lake, but we were relatively untouched at our site.
+We could see the sheets of rain and wind gusts coming near us across the lake, but we were relatively untouched at our site.
 We debated whether it would hit us or not.
 Unfortunately, I won the debate because it eventually caught up to us in a hurry.
 Dad and I grabbed our chairs and we ducked under my hammock tarp just as the gale-force winds and sheets of rain pushed it strongly against us.
 The tarp held out though and we continued to watch this wonderful display of nature until it became too dark to do so.
 At that point Dad crawled into his tent and I into my hammock.
 It took a while to fall asleep as the wind slammed the tarp up against me, but we both rode out the storm, staying dry and we slept like babies for the rest of the night.

 We awoke to the calm after the storm.
 The sun was out and the lake was like glass.